MrGKanev/shopify-admin-cleaner/README.md

 ## License

 This project is available under the MIT License.
-Feel free to modify and use it for your own purposes.
+See the LICENSE file for details.

+## Support

+For support, please:

+1. Check the troubleshooting guide
+2. Search existing issues
+3. Create a new issue if needed

+Made with ❤️ for the Shopify community